 How Does Condensation On Windows Form?

 Condensation is a factor with both new and old windows.
 Condensation on windows occurs when water forms on the window surface.
 It usually forms on the outermost surface of your windows.
-Window condensation occurs most often during the windows months.
+Window condensation occurs most often during the window months.
 As Canadian residents can attest, the temperatures may drop drastically in a matter of hours which can cause condensation to form very quickly on the surface of your windows.
-As well, with humidity and rain in the summer months, condensation can form any time of the year.
+Also, with humidity and rain in the summer months, condensation can form at any time of the year.

 Will New Windows Prevent Condensation On Windows?

 New windows may not always solve the problem.
-Some homeowners say they still experience condensation issues with both new and old widows.
+Some homeowners still experience condensation issues with both new and old widows.
 Why is this?